CHE3SECAK3/Obsidian_Notebook/Notes/Electric Field.md

 # Electric Field
-- *The electric vector influencer*
+- *The electric force influence of a charge*

 - An electric force can be modeled by: